Who is Thomas Kingston? Husband of Lady Gabriella Windsor found dead aged 45

 Thomas Kingston was a financier who married into the royal family after a summer proposal on the island of Sark almost six years ago.

-He was the husband of Prince and Princess Michael of Kent’s daughter Lady Gabriella Kingston, 56th in line to the throne.
-The 45-year-old, known as Tom, was found dead at an address in Gloucestershire on Sunday evening.
+He became the husband of Prince and Princess Michael of Kent’s daughter Lady Gabriella Kingston, 56th in line to the throne.

+On Sunday the 45-year-old, known as Tom, died from a “traumatic head wound” with a gun found close to his body in an outhouse at his parent’s Cotswolds home, an inquest heard.

+Senior coroner Katy Skerrett said that Mr Kingston ate lunch with his parents at their home.
+After lunch, his father went out to walk the dogs but upon his return, Mr Kingston could not be found in the house.

 He attended her wedding to James Matthews in May 2017, accompanied by Lady Gabriella, known as Ella.